 The Path to Wholeness: The Hakomi Somatic Process and the Sensitivity Cycle

 Beliefs are the program that runs the computer.
 It exerts its influence by organizing our responses to major themes of life: safety, belonging, power, freedom, vulnerability, control, responsibility, love, sexuality, spirituality, etc. Some of this material supports our being, while some of it, learned in response to acute or chronic stress or trauma, continues to limit us.
-In Hakomi, you work to distinguish between the two by bringing previously unconscious and automatic behavior patterns into conscious awareness, creating the possibility of choice in how we think and what we do.
-Doing so can invite the opportunity to change material that restricts our wholeness.
+In Hakomi, you work to distinguish between the two by bringing previously unconscious and automatic behavior patterns into conscious awareness—creating the possibility of choice in how we think and what we do.

-In Hakomi, the healing process starts by accessing different states of consciousness through mindfulness, characterized by heightened sensitivity and attention turned inward towards present experience without judgment or effort.
 There are many kinds of awareness to pay attention to here: thoughts, sensations, tensions, feelings, movements, images, impulses, memories.
 Non-verbal expression reveals more than verbal stories about our core beliefs.
-By staying with and paying attention to any one of these, the experience becomes more vivid and deepens into awareness, often evoking experiences that lead to the discovery of organizing core material.
+By staying with and paying attention to any one of these, the experience becomes more vivid and deepens into awareness, often evoking experiences that lead to the discovery of core beliefs and stories that drive our everyday actions.

 Holding space for the body's natural defense system when we're feeling vulnerable or unsafe is of critical importance.
 When our defenses are up, it makes it difficult and sometimes impossible to go inside and learn about the parts that needs protection.
 Therefore, Hakomi centers compassion, loving awareness and acceptance, mind-body interaction, cooperation of the unconsciousness, and a sense of pacing that allows an organic process to emerge without pushing to solve a problem.